Thinkwise/docs/docs/sf/overview.md

 ![](../assets/sf/image32.png)

-Figure 24: Overview of the 'Tags' tab on the 'Full model' screen
+*Overview of the 'Tags' tab on the 'Full model' screen*

 Self-defined tags and their intended use can be registered in the Thinkwise Community Portal, so that they can be formally included a following version.